opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 72     The 1st Defendant’s financial records show that the Balance Sum was not treated as part of the 1st Defendant’s revenue but rather was treated as a liability by the 1st Defendant.

-73     First, the 1st Defendant’s Ledger Listing Report (“the Ledger”) shows that:[\[note: 95\]](#Ftn_95)
+73     First, the 1st Defendant’s Ledger Listing Report (“the Ledger”) shows that:[^95]

 (a)     the Balance Sum remained in the 1st Defendant’s accounts as at 28 February 2011 (approximately one year after the USD 1 million had been received by the 1st Defendant); and

 (b)     an amount of USD 476,923.13 remained in the 1st Defendant’s accounts as at 28 February 2012.
-(This is the Balance Sum less USD 2,304.47 which is the 2nd Defendant’s purported travel expenses to Indonesia[\[note: 96\]](#Ftn_96)).
+(This is the Balance Sum less USD 2,304.47 which is the 2nd Defendant’s purported travel expenses to Indonesia[^96]).
 This was approximately two years after the sum of USD 1 million had been received by the 1st Defendant.

 74     Patricia Yong also admitted that the Ledger showed that the 1st Defendant had not utilised the Balance Sum as at 28 February 2011.
-Neither had it utilised the Balance Sum (less the 2nd Defendant’s travel expenses to Indonesia) as at 28 February 2012.[\[note: 97\]](#Ftn_97)
+Neither had it utilised the Balance Sum (less the 2nd Defendant’s travel expenses to Indonesia) as at 28 February 2012.[^97]

-75     To similar affect, the 1st Defendant’s Detailed Profit and Loss Account as at 28 February 2011 and 29 February 2012 showed that the Balance Sum was not treated as the 1st Defendant’s revenue but as a liability.[\[note: 98\]](#Ftn_98) In both these records, the Balance Sum was reflected as part of the 1st Defendant’s “Collections in Advance” under the heading “Current Liabilities”.[\[note: 99\]](#Ftn_99)
+75     To similar affect, the 1st Defendant’s Detailed Profit and Loss Account as at 28 February 2011 and 29 February 2012 showed that the Balance Sum was not treated as the 1st Defendant’s revenue but as a liability.[^98] In both these records, the Balance Sum was reflected as part of the 1st Defendant’s “Collections in Advance” under the heading “Current Liabilities”.[^99]

 76     As such, the 1st Defendant’s financial records incontrovertibly show that the 1st Defendant had not used the Balance Sum towards payment for the production of MSP Products for the 1st Plaintiff.
 They clearly support the Plaintiffs’ case that only one order for MSP Products was placed, _viz_, that reflected in the 8 April 2010 Invoice.

 ### The 2nd Defendant fabricated the list of MSP Products which the defendants averred were ordered by the 1st Plaintiff

-77     Pursuant to the Plaintiffs’ application for discovery of documents evidencing the MSP Products allegedly stored by the 1st Defendant (that being the basis for its counterclaim for storage charges), the Defendants disclosed an Inventory List in March 2016.[\[note: 100\]](#Ftn_100)
+77     Pursuant to the Plaintiffs’ application for discovery of documents evidencing the MSP Products allegedly stored by the 1st Defendant (that being the basis for its counterclaim for storage charges), the Defendants disclosed an Inventory List in March 2016.[^100]

-78     However, under cross-examination, Avram admitted that he had prepared the Inventory List by working backwards from the Balance Sum.[\[note: 101\]](#Ftn_101) He also admitted that the Inventory List had never been confirmed by the 1st Plaintiffs as a potential second order of MSP Products.[\[note: 102\]](#Ftn_102) It was also quite damning on the Defendants’ case when Avram admitted further in cross-examination that he created the Inventory List to justify the counterclaim[\[note: 103\]](#Ftn_103):
+78     However, under cross-examination, Avram admitted that he had prepared the Inventory List by working backwards from the Balance Sum.[^101] He also admitted that the Inventory List had never been confirmed by the 1st Plaintiffs as a potential second order of MSP Products.[^102] It was also quite damning on the Defendants’ case when Avram admitted further in cross-examination that he created the Inventory List to justify the counterclaim[^103]:

 Q:Right.
 Mr Avram, it was only in 2015 that after the plaintiffs took out the application for discovery to ask the defendants for the inventory records, that you decided to come up with this list, correct?